libtcod/python-tcod/README.rst

 ==============
 * Python 2.7+, Python 3.3+, or PyPy 5.4+
 * Windows, Linux, or Mac OS X
-* python-cffi must be version 1.8 or higher
+* Python cffi module must be version 1.8 or higher

+Extra requirements when installing directally from source:
+* Python pycparser module must be 2.14 or higher
+* MinGW gcc.exe must be on Windows path for use with pycparser, or an equivalent program must be installed on other OS's
-* Installing from source on Mac OS X requires sdl1.2, which can be installed using the homebrew command: "brew install sdl"
+* Mac OS X requires sdl1.2, which can be installed using the homebrew command: "brew install sdl"
-* Installing from source on Linux requires the following packages: libsdl1.2-dev, libffi-dev, python-dev, and mesa-common-dev
+* Linux requires the following packages: libsdl1.2-dev, libffi-dev, python-dev, and mesa-common-dev

 =========